mayank2903/code-kick-starter/README.md

 code-kick-starter
 =================

-For faster code submissions in Competitive Programming.
+For faster code submissions in C/C++ in Competitive Programming.